tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard1/tf.contrib.losses.compute_weighted_loss.md

     weight: Deprecated alias for `weights`.

   Returns:
-    A scalar `Output` that returns the weighted loss.
+    A scalar `Tensor` that returns the weighted loss.

   Raises:
     ValueError: If `weights` is `None` or the shape is not compatible with